1005vishnu/DRIVER-RIDER-springboot-/README.md

 - REST API endpoints for managing rides and drivers
 - Database integration with MySQL using Spring Data JPA
 - Automated table creation using Hibernate
+- Discount for frequent riders
+- Allow riders to rate drivers after completing a ride
+- Let riders mark a driver as “preferred” for future rides
+- Automatically prioritize preferred drivers during ride assignment if available

 ## Prerequisites